-There are many other events at the Library and you may want to check the library calendar as well.
+On this page you’ll find events supported or sponsored by the Friends.
+There are many other events at the library, so you may want to check the library calendar as well.

 If you have any questions about this page, please email us.